DataSQRL/Acorn/README.md

 Take a look at the [examples](/examples) for agents built with Acorn Agent.

-## Why Acorn Agent?

-Most agent frameworks are either too complex with lots of connectors, configurations, and options or abstract too much away from the actual LLM calls which doesn't give you enough control to fine-tune and cost-optimize your agents.

-We wanted to build an agent framework that makes it easy to get started and experiment with different models but doesn't leave you hanging when you need low-level control to optimize performance and cost.
-In addition, we wanted an agent framework that automatically benefits from the rapid innovation on LLMs without requiring rewriting your agent.

-* **Acorn Agent is simple**: It manages and invokes tools for LLMs efficiently and safely.
-That's it.
-[We believe tools are all you need](#tools-are-all-you-need) to succeed with LLMs.
-And it future-proofs your agent as LLMs get better and better at using tools.
-* **Acorn Agent is flexible**: you can use the lightweight abstraction layers that Acorn agent provides to get started quickly and swap out models easily, but you can also use the tooling framework with any model client library or model API for full control over each model invocation.

 ## Acorn Agent Features

 * On-Demand Data Retrieval from GraphQL APIs, REST APIs, or JDBC-compatible databases.